AZU-URE/giftOfLife/README.md

-# web3Hack23
+# Gift Of Life
-This is the project for web3 conf hack
+This is a decenatralized organ donation app, where patients, doners and doctors cam come and register themselves alongside their role.

 <!-- waiting for deployment
 The address of contract is: 0x8e1fe0936C27A379DBDc9aE9acb83000aD67c8F0